 Manage Dashboard and Viz Extensions in Tableau Server

-Note: You must be a server administrator to enable dashboard and viz extensions on the server, or to block specific extensions from running.
-You must be a server administrator to add extensions to the safe list and to control the type of data the extensions can access.
+Note: Server administrators have the ability to enable dashboard and viz extensions on the server, or to block specific extensions from running.
+Administrators can add extensions to the safe list and to control the type of data the extensions can access.
 The server administrator can also configure whether users on the site see prompts when they add or view extensions.
+Server administrators additionally have the ability to block specific extensions from being used across all sites.
 For information about extension security and recommended deployment options, see Extension Security - Best Practices for Deployment(Link opens in a new window)

 For information about using dashboard extensions in Tableau, see Use Dashboard Extensions.